appfuzzer-study/appfuzzer-study/Emma-Tutorial.md

 The script takes two parameters: the first one is the path of the target Jar file; the second one is the classname of the Main class.

-# Instrument an APK file
+# Instrument an app

+To instrument an app,

+1. Download the [Instrumentation.zip](Instrumentation.zip) file and uncompress it;

+2. Copy `EmmaInstrumentation.java`, `FinishListener.java` and `SMSInstrumentedReceiver.java` to the root of the `src` folder.
+For example, the path for the `EmmaInstrumentation.java` should be <package-name>/EmmaInstrumentation.java;

+3.